-The vendor invoice should be supported by an approved purchase order where necessary and should be reviewed and approved by the Executive Officer prior to being processed for payment.
+The vendor invoice should be supported by an approved purchase order where necessary and should be reviewed and approved by the Executive Officer or the Executive Officer's designee prior to being processed for payment.
 Invoices and related general ledger account distribution codes are reviewed prior to processing disbursements.